 In presidential meetings, Presidents Bush and Fox have agreed to enhance law enforcement and counter-narcotics cooperation, and President Fox has called for reform of the U.S. drug certification process.
-The Senate Foreign Relations Committee reported out S. 219 in April 2001 and S. 1401 (Foreign Relations Authorization for FY2002-FY2003) with similar language in Sections 741-745 in August 2001 to modify the drug certification process for 3 years, require designation of the countries subject to sanctions only, and encourage development of a multilateral strategy.
+The Senate Foreign Relations Committee reported out S. 219 in April 2001 and S. 1401 (Foreign Relations Authorization for FY2002-FY2003) with similar language in August 2001 to modify the drug certification process, require designation of the countries subject to sanctions only, and encourage development of a multilateral strategy.
 Lacking action on these measures, the drug certification requirements were temporarily modified in late 2001 by enactment of the Foreign Operations Appropriations Act for FY2002 (H.R.
 2506/P.L.
 107-115).
 This measure waived the drug certification requirements for FY2002 and required the President to designate only countries that had demonstrably failed to meet international counter-narcotics obligations.
-(For details on the various measures, see CRS Report RL30892, Drug Certification Requirements and Congressional Modifications in 2001-2002; and CRS Report RL30950, Drug Certification Procedures: A Comparison of Current Law to S. 219 and S. 1401 as Reported, by K. Larry Storrs.)
-The Foreign Operations Appropriations Bill for FY2003 (S. 2779) approved by the Senate Appropriations Committee in July 2002 would extend these provisions through FY2003.
+(For details, see CRS Report RL30892, Drug Certification Requirements and Congressional Modifications in 2001-2002; and CRS Report RL30950, Drug Certification Procedures: A Comparison of Current Law to S. 219 and S. 1401 as Reported, by K. Larry Storrs.)

 The Bush Administration's overall drug control policy, as articulated in February 2002, seeks to prevent drug use before it starts through education and community action, to provide adequate treatment resources for drug users, and to disrupt the marketplace for drugs at home and abroad through eradication, interdiction, and anti-money-laundering activities.
-According to the State Department's March 2002 International Narcotics Control Strategy
+According to the State Department's March 2002 International Narcotics Control Strategy Report, Mexico remains a major supplier of heroin, methamphetamine, and marijuana, and the transit point for more than one-half of the cocaine sold in the United States.
+The report stated that Mexico's efforts have resulted in tangible successes against the three major drug cartels in the country - the Arellano Felix Organization (AFO), the Carrillo Fuentes

-Report, Mexico remains a major supplier of heroin, methamphetamine, and marijuana, and the transit point for more than one-half of the cocaine sold in the United States.
-The report stated that Mexico's efforts have resulted in tangible successes against the three major drug cartels in the country - the Arellano Felix Organization (AFO), the Carrillo Fuentes Organization (CFO), and the Gulf Cartel.
+Organization (CFO), and the Gulf Cartel.
 It also noted that the Fox Administration sustained the aggressive eradication program carried out by past administrations and increased the quantities of drugs seized.
 On March 9, 2002, Mexican authorities announced the arrest of drug lord Benjamin Arellano-Felix and the killing of his brother Ramon Arellano Felix in a police shoot-out a month earlier, although some reports suggest that he was killed by rival drug gangs, not the police.
 On March 14, 2002, the authorities announced the arrest of Manuel Herrera Barraza, another key figure in the Arellano Felix organization.
-(For more information, see CRS Report RL31412, Mexico's Counter-Narcotics Efforts under Fox, Decmber 2000 to April 2002, by K. Larry Storrs.)
+(For more information, see CRS Report RL31412, Mexico's Counter-Narcotics Efforts under Fox, December 2000 to April 2002, by K. Larry Storrs.)